jodiele/flutter_mobile_development_bootstrap/README.md

 # Scheduler/TODO App

-## App Includes:
+### Frontend:

 - Login and Registration
 - Homepage
 - Weekly Schedule
 - TODO List
 - Settings

-Utilized Firebase Firestore with handling user input of tasks and Firebase Authentication with login/registration.
+Built with Flutter widgets, tested on iOS platforms

+### Backend:

+- Firebase Authentication for login and registration management
+- Firebase Firestore for storing and retrieving user input data Firestore security rules are set to allow read/write access for only authenticated users for safety.

 Built by Jodie Le